asankov/the-practice-of-programming/chapter-4/4.3-a-library-for-others/README.md

 but if the user did not, we would still use the default ones (start from 1, grow to whenever necessary).

 TODO: implementation

+#### Exercise 4-4
+Design and implement a library for creating CSV-formatted data.
+The simplest version might take an array of strings and print them with quotes and commas.
+A more sophisticated version might use a format string analogous to `printf`.
+Look at Chapter 9 for some suggestions on notation.

+*Answer:* TODO: implementation